 CIFAR is leading the Government of Canada's $125 million Pan-Canadian Artificial Intelligence Strategy, working in partnership with three newly established AI Institutes - Amii in Edmonton, Mila in Montreal and the Vector Institute in Toronto.

-Check back weekly for the latest Brains Behind AI video and join the conversation on Twitter using #RealBrains with @CIFAR_News.
+Join the conversation on Twitter using #RealBrains with @CIFAR_News.